Lomana LuaLua: Newcastle United

 LuaLua had been brought to the attention of Newcastle manager, Bobby Robson, by Mick Wadsworth, assistant-manager at Newcastle United, who was a former manager of Colchester.
 Robson watched LuaLua before deciding to negotiate the transfer, and said, "I see [LuaLua] as a special talent.
 He has to learn how to play with the other players but he's a special new talent.
 He has to be nursed and cherished and taught.
 But we are buying long-term a very promising talent, a very promising player."
 LuaLua signed a five-year contract with the club.
 He made his first-team debut in a 1–0 home defeat to Charlton Athletic in September 2000 and made 23 league and cup appearances for Newcastle in the 2000–01 season without scoring.
 He scored twice in Newcastle's Intertoto Cup campaign at the beginning of the 2001–02 season but his first Premiership goal did not come until April 2002, when he scored a last-minute winner in a 3–2 away win against Derby County.
 He scored a further two goals in the remaining four games of the season.
-LuaLua's goalscoring form continued to the beginning of the 2002–03 season when he scored three goals in his first four games.
-Tougher competition for a first-team place meant that LuaLua made only 22 appearances in this season.
-In January 2003, LuaLua urged Robson to rotate the squad, saying, "I think I deserve a chance now, as do many of the lads on the fringes of the team.
+LuaLua's goalscoring form continued into the beginning of the 2002–03 season when he scored three goals in his first four games, but tougher competition for a first-team place meant that LuaLua made only 22 appearances throughout that season.
+In January 2003, LuaLua had urged Robson to rotate the squad, saying, "I think I deserve a chance now, as do many of the lads on the fringes of the team.
 Although some people might have the idea that those of us not in the team like sitting on the bench and getting paid good money, nothing could be further from the truth.
 I'm not in this for the money, I want to play for the first team and show what I can do on a regular basis."
 LuaLua also spent much of the beginning of the 2003–04 season on the bench and in November 2003, complained about his lack of first-team football and indicated that he would consider leaving Newcastle.
 In the Newcastle Chronicle, Robson responded, saying he would not take advice from a player about how to manage the side: "How dare he say this?
 I run this football club...
 LuaLua has been a pretty poor professional about all this.
 What he should do is keep his mouth shut and get out there and do what he is paid for."
 In the end, he made 88 league and cup appearances for Newcastle, scoring nine goals, having started 21 games and made 67 appearances as a substitute.